TheOneKevin/Command-Interpreter/README.md

 # Command-Interpreter
 Program Command Blocks like you do with a regular programming language!
+I have a habbit of commiting too often.
+IDK if its a good habbit (maybe if you lose everything).
 *Warning:* Contains some dirrrttyy code :grin:
 ## Project files:
 ProgramInterpreter <- Contains the GUI components of the program